-Before you are able to enable the integration, you must first create a Google Service Account in your Google Cloud Platform.
+Before you can enable the integration, you must first create a Google Service account in Google Cloud Platform.

-In your admin panel, navigate to Service accounts, give the account a name and an ID and click Create.
+1. In your admin panel, navigate to Service accounts, give the account a name and an ID, and then click Create.

-Confirm the key has the admin rights to the bucket.
+4. Under Permissions, confirm that the key has Storage Admin rights to the bucket.

-Once you have created a service account and downloaded the key in JSON format, you can enable the integration in the Cordial Marketplace.
+Once you've created a service account and downloaded the key in JSON format, you can enable the integration on the integration partner page.

 Service account authentication

-This will create a separate service account in Cordial Google Cloud Platform account.
+3. This will create a separate service account in Cordial's Google Cloud Platform.
 This service account is linked to your account in Cordial.
-After it is created, the email of the service account will be displayed in the marketplace card:
+After it's created, the email of the service account will be displayed on the integrations card.

-Add this service account with the Storage Admin role to each bucket that Cordial needs to have access to:
+4. Back in Google Cloud Storage, add this service account in Permissions with the Storage Admin role to each Google Cloud Bucket that Cordial needs to access.